evilpan/gptcli/README.md

 - [x] Proxy support (HTTP/HTTPS/SOCKS4A/SOCKS5)
 - [x] Multiline input support (via `.multiline` command)
 - [x] Save and load session from file (Markdown/JSON) (via `.save` and `.load` command)
+- [x] Print tokens usage in realtime, and tokens usage for last N days, and billing details
 - [ ] Integrate with `llama_index` to support chatting with documents

 # LINK